mastercomfig/mastercomfig/docs/os/windows.md

 A new feature in Windows 10 May 2020 Update (version 2004), called hardware-accelerated GPU scheduling, lets the GPU handle its own task scheduling instead of Windows, thereby reducing latency and improving performance.
 You can learn how to enable it with [this guide](https://www.neowin.net/news/how-to-enable-hardware-accelerated-gpu-scheduling-on-windows-10-may-2020-update/).

+Disable Hardware-Accelerated GPU Scheduling (HAGS) if utilizing a dual-GPU configuration to prevent memory allocation conflicts.

 If you are curious about what this feature exactly does, you can read [this tech blog](https://devblogs.microsoft.com/directx/hardware-accelerated-gpu-scheduling/) from Microsoft for more details.

 If you experience problems or reduced performance from this feature, turn it off and [submit feedback](https://aka.ms/submitgameperformancefeedback).